Why We Vaccinate Wildlife

 Photo credits: Ame Vanorio - skunk, raccoon, fox, Sally Dixon - bat, and Anthony Roberts - Coyote

 Vaccination of wildlife can also assist in keeping our domestic livestock safe and healthy.
-The occurrence of rabies has actually increased in cattle.
-The Center for Disease Control reported 78 rabid cattle were identified in 2014.
+The occurrence of rabies has increased in cattle.
+The Center for Disease Control reported 24 rabid cattle were identified in 2022.
 Cattle usually get bitten by infected wildlife when the wildlife come to eat from their food trough.

 Working With A Veterinarian

-In the state of Kentucky, all licensed wildlife rehabilitators must have a veterinarian that they work with to ensure the animals in their care receive appropriate treatment.
-Many veterinarians refuse to treat wildlife and finding a vet who is willing to work with rehabbers is a blessing indeed.
-I am fortunate to live only 11 miles from my vet.
+In most states, including Kentucky, all licensed wildlife rehabilitators must have a veterinarian that they work with to ensure the animals in their care receive appropriate treatment.
+Some veterinarians refuse to treat wildlife and finding a vet who is willing to work with rehabbers is a blessing indeed.

-Below from left to right: Dr. Glaza giving Ponyo and exam, Me helping one of the vet students, Brittany, with surgery, Dr. Glaza examining one of our rehabilitation turtles.
+Below from left to right: Dr. Glaza giving Ponyo an exam, me helping one of the vet students, Brittany, with surgery, Dr. Glaza examining one of our rehabilitation turtles.

 Vaccination Schedules